rayanejsilva/loruki-website/planning/development-strategy.md

 All issues under this header will have `footer-docs` and `html`labels.

-Inside of a footer tag with class *docs-footer* create:
+Inside of a footer class *docs-footer* create:
   - [ ] a div with a class *container-grid-footer*.
-       - [ ] a div with a h1 with class and paragraph.
+       - [ ] a div with h1 Loruki and a paragraph with copyright.

 ### CSS